Superannuation when Resident Overseas - Making Contributions and Receiving Payments

 Generally, it is viable and appropriate to make further contributions to Australian superannuation if your objective is to eventually retire in Australia, or if the taxation on Australian superannuation is more attractive than the country of residence.
 This is where taxing rights and double tax treaty arrangements may have a major impact.
 For example, as long as withholding taxes, or other costs, are not too significant it may be better for you to make tax effective contributions into your local pension fund which you later withdraw and transfer to Australia.
 There are forex risks associated with this approach, and you need to be mindful of limits on non-concessional contributions into superannuation.

-Note, however, that some superannuation funds require that members be residents, therefore you may need to rollover your super into a fund that accepts non-residents - ideally this should be done before you leave the country.
+Note, however, that some superannuation funds require that members are residents, therefore you may need to rollover your super into a fund that accepts non-residents - ideally this should be done before you leave the country.
 If you have been transferred overseas by your employer then it is likely the fund will make provision for non-residents, with your employer continuing to make contributions - probably on the basis of your Australian “pensionable base salary”, or equivalent.
 In these situations, if you are in receipt of additional salary reflecting expatriate conditions, an issue may be whether it is appropriate for you to make additional retirement contributions and whether it should be into your Australian fund.
 Expatriates may be better served making contributions into an International retirement fund, or some other investment structure rather than simply continuing with their current, Australian arrangements.
 There is additional discussion of the International options available but you should ultimately seek professional advice in this area.

 Is your employer obliged to pay superannuation whilst you are overseas?